-How to Crack an Interview: Three stages of Job Interview Preparations
+How to Crack an Interview: Three Stages of Job Interview Preparations

 Research the company

-Receiving an interview call from a firm indicates that you have researched the company and then applied for a job opening.
+Receiving an interview call from a firm indicates that you have researched the company and applied for a job opening.
 However, the interviewer will want you to know everything about the organization, so do your homework before going in for a job interview.

-Examine the company's social media strategies
+Examine the company's social media strategies.

-This can assist you in understanding how they market themselves on social media, including the content, design, tone, and sort of communication they have with their consumers.
+This can assist you in understanding how they market themselves on social media, including the content, design, tone, and communication they have with their consumers.
 Look for every conceivable social media site and learn about the organization so that you can respond effectively throughout the interview process.

-Read the description of the job and practice answering probable interview questions
+Read the description of the job and practice answering probable interview questions.

 Typical interview questions include 'Explain yourself,' 'Describe yourself,' 'So why would we accept you as an employee?' and 'Where do you see yourself in 5 years?'
 Make a list of the questions you'll be asked before the interview, get the answers, and then do your best to prepare.